 Why not train the CEO, you might ask?
 Because running the ongoing business, keeping track of the performance metrics, and making sure the company operates at a profit already requires a CEO’s full attention.
 The near future of the business depends on it.
 Besides, CEOs typically spend a mere 3% of their time talking to customers, even though customers are the company’s most valuable asset.
 They’re bound to lose touch with what’s happening in the market.
 Moreover, 93% of business leaders fail to explain the purpose of their business.

-To have a bright new future for your company, beyond the declining revenue streams, the company ─ particularly in today’s complex world ─ needs to evolve at a breakneck pace.
-I’m convinced that with the help of the ROUNDMAP™ framework and by institutionalizing the role of a Grandmaster of Business™, this bright new future can be well within reach.
+To create a bright future for the company, beyond the declining revenue streams, the company ─ particularly in today’s complex world ─ needs to evolve at a breakneck pace.
+I’m convinced that with the help of ROUNDMAP™, the assistance of a Grandmaster of Business™, and the right support systems, this bright future can be within reach.